oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer.md

 #### get_subresource

-Retrieve the record of the user who is an owner of a specific customer record.
+Retrieve a record of the user who is an owner of a specific customer record.

 #### get_relationship